Riddars/RAI/Nanozymes.md

-# 🧪 Датасет: **Nanozymes – Catalytic Properties of Nanozyme Materials**
+# 🧪 Dataset: **Nanozymes – Catalytic Properties of Nanozyme Materials**

 ---

-## 🔷 **Основные RAI-поля**
+## 🔷 **Core RAI Fields**

 ---

 ### `rai:dataCollection`

-Данные были вручную извлечены из научных статей (PDF). Каждая строка в таблице соответствует **отдельному эксперименту**, а не просто статье. Извлекались параметры структуры, каталитической активности, функциональных покрытий и условий реакции.
+The data was manually extracted from scientific articles (PDF).
+Each row in the table corresponds to a **separate experiment**, not just a publication.
+Extracted parameters include structural characteristics, catalytic activity, functional coatings, and reaction conditions.
-☑️ Подтверждено: *Original Data*, *Dataset Description*, *Notes*
+☑️ Confirmed in: *Original Data*, *Dataset Description*, *Notes*

 ---

 ### `rai:dataBiases`

-Возможные искажения:
+Possible biases:
-- Повторяющиеся статьи с близкими экспериментами могут доминировать над менее представленными случаями;
+- Repetitive articles with similar experiments may dominate over less represented cases;
-- Не все типы каталитической активности освещены равномерно;
+- Not all types of catalytic activity are evenly covered;
-- Не все условия реакции (например, покрытия) задокументированы для всех записей;
+- Some reaction conditions (e.g., surface coatings) are undocumented for certain records;
-- Пропуски значений также могут создавать нерепрезентативную картину.
+- Missing values may distort representativeness.

-🟡 **[Информация о действиях по устранению искажений не предоставлена]**
+🟡 **[No information provided on steps taken to mitigate these biases]**

 ---

 ### `rai:personalSensitiveInformation`

-В датасете нет персональных данных. Информация получена из экспериментов с синтетическими наноматериалами.
+The dataset contains no personal data.
+Information was derived from experiments involving synthetic nanomaterials.
-☑️ Явно подтверждается в контексте использования in vitro и публикаций.
+☑️ Clearly confirmed in the context of in vitro use and the nature of publications.

 ---

 ### `rai:dataLimitations`

-- Данные относятся только к лабораторным in vitro-экспериментам;
+- Data is limited to in vitro laboratory experiments only;
-- Не включают биологические / клинические сценарии применения;
+- Does not include biological or clinical application scenarios;
-- Некоторые значения рассчитаны или были интерпретированы командой разметки, а не напрямую взяты из текста статьи (например, `syngony`);
+- Some values were calculated or interpreted by the annotation team, rather than directly taken from the article text (e.g., `syngony`);
-- Возможны пропущенные данные по покрытиям, параметрам и концентрациям.
+- Missing data may occur for coatings, parameters, and concentrations.

-☑️ Подтверждено в *Validation Results*, *Notes*
+☑️ Confirmed in *Validation Results*, *Notes*

 ---

 ### `rai:annotatorDemographics`

-🟡 **[Информация не предоставлена]**
+🟡 **[Information not provided]**

-Нет сведений о том, кто проводил извлечение или проверки (число, пол, опыт, страна и т.д.)
+No data is available on who performed the extraction or validation (number, gender, experience, country, etc.)

 ---

 ### `rai:dataSocialImpact`

-**Потенциальное позитивное применение**:
+**Potential positive applications**:
-- Ускорение разработки и оптимизации новых нанокатализаторов (nanozymes);
+- Acceleration of development and optimization of new nanocatalysts (nanozymes);
-- Помощь в задачах компьютерного моделирования структуры и активности;
+- Support in computational modeling tasks related to structure and activity;
-- Упрощение доступа к параметрам активности каталитических веществ.
+- Facilitates access to catalytic activity parameters.

-🟡 Потенциальные риски или ограничения применения не описаны → **[Частично предоставлено]**
+🟡 Potential risks or limitations of use are not described → **[Partially provided]**

 ---

-## ➕ **Дополнительные метаданные**
+## ➕ **Additional Metadata**

 ---

 ### `keywords`

-наноэнзимы, каталитическая активность, Michaelis-Menten, Vmax, Km, наноматериалы, биосенсоры, каталитические свойства
+nanozymes, catalytic activity, Michaelis–Menten, Vmax, Km, nanomaterials, biosensors, catalytic properties
-☑️ Явно отражено в описании и структуре данных
+☑️ Clearly reflected in the dataset description and structure

 ---

 ### `creator`

-🟡 **[Информация не предоставлена]**
+🟡 **[Information not provided]**

-Название команды или лаборатории отсутствует
+No name of the team, organization, or laboratory is included.

 ---

 ### `citation`

-🟡 **[Информация не предоставлена]**
+🟡 **[Information not provided]**

-Нет сведений о статье, авторстве или формате цитирования
+No publication details, author names, or citation format available.

 ---

 ### `semanticTypes`

-☑️ Вывод на основе состава данных:
+☑️ Derived from the dataset contents:
-- Химический анализ
+- Chemical analysis
-- Каталитическая активность
+- Catalytic activity
-- Извлечение экспериментальных параметров
+- Extraction of experimental parameters
-- Научные таблицы
+- Scientific tables
-- Моделирование структуры–функции
+- Structure-function modeling

 ---

 ### `preProcessing`

-☑️ Согласно *Validation Results*, проведено 439 исправлений:
+☑️ According to *Validation Results*, 439 corrections were implemented:
-- 398 по шаблону (формулы, температура, симметрия кристаллов);
+- 398 template-based (formulas, temperature, crystal symmetry);
-- 41 — частные случаи.
+- 41 case-specific corrections.

-🟡 Нет информации о дополнительной NLP/ML-предобработке (токенизация, регистр, лемматизация и пр.) → **[Частично предоставлено]**
+🟡 No information on further NLP/ML preprocessing (tokenization, lowercasing, lemmatization, etc.) → **[Partially provided]**

 ---

 ### `purpose`

-Датасет предназначен для:
+The dataset is intended for:
-- Бенчмаркинга свойств катализаторов;
+- Benchmarking catalytic properties;
-- Обнаружения зависимостей между структурой и активностью (структура–функция);
+- Discovering structure–activity dependencies (structure–function);
-- Валидации ML-моделей в химии;
+- Validating ML models in chemistry;
-- Разработки подходов по предсказанию каталитической эффективности.
+- Developing predictive approaches for catalytic efficiency.

-☑️ Явно указано в *Dataset Description*
+☑️ Clearly stated in *Dataset Description*

 ---

-## 🧩 **RAI-поля по аннотированию**
+## 🧩 **RAI Fields Related to Annotation**

 ---

 ### `rai:annotatorDemographics`

-🟡 **[Информация не предоставлена]**
+🟡 **[Information not provided]**

-Не указано, кто выполнял аннотацию.
+No indication of who performed the annotation.

 ---

 ### `rai:dataAnnotationAnalysis`

-☑️ Указано проведение 439 исправлений:
+☑️ 439 corrections were reported:
-- Ошибки в полях формулы, симметрии, температуры
+- Errors in formula fields, symmetry, temperature;
-- Частично взятые или интерпретированные значения
+- Some values were partially derived or interpreted;
-- Использованы шаблоны повторяющихся ошибок по статьям
+- Repetitive error patterns across articles were used to apply fixes.

-🟡 Конфликты между аннотаторами, метод оценки или согласие не упомянуты
+🟡 Conflicts between annotators, evaluation method, or agreement procedures are not mentioned.

 ---

 ### `rai:dataAnnotationPlatform`

-🟡 **[Информация не предоставлена]**
+🟡 **[Information not provided]**

-Не указано, в каком инструменте проводилась разметка
+No mention of which tool was used for annotation.

 ---

 ### `rai:dataAnnotationProtocol`

-☑️ Упоминается, что данные вручную извлекались из научных публикаций
+☑️ It is mentioned that data were manually extracted from scientific publications.
-🟡 Шаги процесса, инструкции, количество аннотаторов, способ проверки — не описаны → **[Частично предоставлено]**
+🟡 Step-by-step procedure, annotator count, instructions, or validation methods are not described → **[Partially provided]**

 ---

 ### `rai:machineAnnotationTools`

-🟡 **[Информация не предоставлена]**
+🟡 **[Information not provided]**

-Нет сведений об использовании LLM, OCR, NLP или других инструментов
+No mention of LLMs, OCR, NLP, or other tools being used.

 ---

-## ⚙ **Поля по обработке/качеству данных**
+## ⚙ **Fields Related to Data Processing and Quality**

 ---

 ### `rai:dataCollectionMissingData`

-☑️ Указано, что пропуски присутствуют там, где что-то не указано в статье (например, покрытия, значения Km и т.д.)
+☑️ It is stated that missing values occur when information was not mentioned in the article (e.g., coating, Km values, etc.)

-🟡 Обработка этих пропущенных значений (удаление, замену и пр.) не описана → **[Частично предоставлено]**
+🟡 Treatment of missing data (removal, imputation, etc.) is not described → **[Partially provided]**

 ---

 ### `rai:dataCollectionRawData`

-🟡 **[Информация не предоставлена]**
+🟡 **[Information not provided]**

-Нет указания, доступны ли исходные PDF-ы, кроме поля `pdf` в самой таблице
+No indication whether original PDFs are available, beyond the `pdf` field in the table.

 ---

 ### `rai:dataCollectionType`

-☑️ Явно указано, что данные вручную извлекались из публикаций
+☑️ It is explicitly stated that data were manually extracted from publications.
-Тип: **ручной сбор из открытых источников**
+Type: **manual collection from open sources**

 ---

 ### `rai:dataDataManipulationProtocol`

-☑️ Проведены:
+☑️ The following were performed:
-- Ручные корректировки шаблонных и частных ошибок
+- Manual correction of both template and case-specific errors;
-- Исправлены поля симметрии, формулы и единицы
+- Fixes applied to symmetry, formulas, and units.

-🟡 Другие возможные шаги (объединение дубликатов, фильтрация) — не описаны
+🟡 Other possible steps (e.g., duplicate merging, filtering) are not described.

 ---

 ### `rai:dataImputationProtocol`

-🟡 **[Информация не предоставлена]**
+🟡 **[Information not provided]**

-Не дано сведений о том, как обрабатывались пропущенные значения
+No information on how missing values were handled.

 ---

 ### `rai:dataPreprocessingProtocol`

-☑️ Обработка включала исправление неконсистентных значений по шаблонам
+☑️ Included correction of inconsistent values using error pattern templates.

-🟡 Нет информации о форматировании текста, нормализации до нижнего регистра, токенизации и пр.
+🟡 No details on text formatting, lowercasing, tokenization, etc.

 ---

 ### `rai:dataReleaseMaintenancePlan`

-🟡 **[Информация не предоставлена]**
+🟡 **[Information not provided]**

-Не указано, будет ли датасет обновляться и кто за это отвечает
+No mention of who maintains or updates the dataset.

 ---

 ### `rai:dataUseCases`

-☑️ Подходит для:
+☑️ Suitable for:
-- Исследований по structure–activity relationship
+- Structure–activity relationship (SAR) research;
-- Машинного обучения в катализе
+- Machine learning in catalysis;
-- Бенчмаркинга производительности nanozyme
+- Performance benchmarking for nanozymes.

-🟡 Не указано, где не стоит использовать (например, в клинических задачах) → **[Частично предоставлено]**
+🟡 No mention of where use is **not recommended** (e.g., clinical settings) → **[Partially provided]**

 ---